 Private doctors are much more expensive, but may allow you to start hormone therapy (HRT) on the very first visit.
-General hospitals require a longer process that may take weeks to months, but is significantly more affordable both for consultation and medication.
-Hospitals will also provide you with regular checkups and blood tests to ensure everything is fine, whereas private doctors usually only do so upon request, and tend to charge a lot more.
+Public hospitals require a longer process that may take months, but is significantly more affordable for consultation and medication.
+Public hospitals also provide a consistent level of high-quality care, including regular checkups and blood tests to ensure you are receiving your HRT in the most optimised manner.
+Some private doctors only provide blood tests upon request and tend to charge a lot more.

 As medical transition is a big step, you may wish to consider first seeing a trans-friendly counsellor to talk through this decision in order to get a better understanding of your identity, your reasons for transitioning, the options available to you, and the steps you plan to take.
 This also helps you be clearer about what you are doing and why, and allows you to mentally prepare yourself for the challenges you may face on the journey ahead.

 Note: Due to the pandemic’s strain on the healthcare system, many public hospitals are facing staffing challenges and this has resulted in longer waiting times than usual.

 Public Healthcare: General Hospitals

 In order to benefit from subsidised public healthcare, you need to be referred from a polyclinic instead of going directly to the hospitals.

 Depending on your stage of transition, you will need a referral to either a psychiatrist or an endocrinologist.